apitoolkit/apitoolkit-landing/content/blog/api-error-monitoring/index.md

 title: 'How to Prevent API Outages to Improve Performance'
 date: 2023-10-12T08:00:00+00:00
 author: jessica
-description:"APIs, by their very nature, are interfaces that allow software components to communicate.
+description: "APIs, by their very nature, are interfaces that allow software components to communicate.
 However, like any other form of communication, there’s room for misinterpretation, delays, and outright failures."
 categories:
   - API Errors
 ---